ahmadabdelbary2001/primeNumbers/README.md

 ### Observations
 - The Sieve of Atkin performed better than the Segmented Sieve when ranges were of lesser magnitude.
-- Just like the Segmented Sieve, performance peaked between 2 threads and 4 threads in a similar manner in which it did in the previous algorithm.
+- Just like the Sieve of Eratosthenes, performance peaked between 2 threads and 4 threads in a similar manner in which it did in the previous algorithm.

 ## Conclusion
-In conclusion, Segmented Sieve handles larger data much better.
+In conclusion, Sieve of Eratosthenes handles larger data much better.